MileHacker Logo

 • York Minster: Entry fee £16.00 (adult), guided tours included.
 Reserve online in advance.

-• City Walls: Free access, open dawn to dusk.
-The entire circuit is about 3.4 km (1-2 hours).
+• City Walls: No-cost access, open dawn to dusk.
+The entire circuit is approximately 3.4 km (1-2 hours).

-• The Shambles: Free access, shops open 10:00 AM - 5:00 PM.
-Visit early morning or late afternoon to avoid crowds.
+• The Shambles: Complimentary entry, shops open FROM 10:00 AM - 5:00 PM.
+Go in the early morning or late afternoon to avoid crowds.

 Museums & Cultural Institutions